thaggie/thaggie.github.io/_posts/2019-01-24-pixel-eight.markdown

 npm install --save pixel-eight
 ```

-Typically we use source control to manage how projects evolve, I'll write out the few steps to get use git to manage the source here but won't mention it for future steps, typically you'd want to `commit` after each step.
+Typically we use source control to manage the evolution of sofware projects, I'll write out the few steps to get use git to manage the source here but won't mention it for future steps, typically you'd want to `commit` after each step.

 First we initialize the git repository and tell it to ignore the installed files: